 Nowadays, it is important to build trust with your audience and customers, although it is never easy.

-However, one of the many ways you can establish trust for your business is by having an email that is connected with your domain.
-So, if your business website is xyzcompany.com, your email should be [email protected]
+However, one of the many ways you can establish trust for your business is by having an email that is connected to your domain.
+So, if your business website is xyzcompany.com, your email should be [email protected].

 Doing so tells your connections and subscribers that your email is legit.
 Not to mention that it can potentially drive more feedback and conversions.